BlackArch/blackarch/README.md

 6. Run `yaourt --noconfirm -S archtrack`.
 Yaourt has to build an insane number of dependencies from the AUR, so you will almost definitely want to pass it the `--noconfirm` flag.

+We're working on making the installation smoother.
+We plan on making an Archtrack ISO as well.

 Note that the tixod.com URL is temporary.
 We are working on obtaining the archtrack.org domain name.
 These instructions are subject to change as well.